beaussan/traefik-http-provider-mapper/README.md

       # Adds this middleware to all routes, ex middlewareName@file for a file base middleware, middlewareName@docker for a docker base middleware
       - TRAEFIK_MAPPER_ADD_MIDDLEWARE_NAME=middlewareName@source

+      # Ignore routers for the middlewares.
+This can be usefull to filter out some domains
+      - TRAEFIK_MAPPER_IGNORE_MIDDLEWARE_SITES=some.domain.io;some.other.domain.io

       # Remove coolify itself from the list of services
       - TRAEFIK_MAPPER_FILTER_COOLIFY=true